Derrick Brown (long jumper)

-Derrick Brown (born 21 November 1963) is a male retired English athlete who specialized in the long jump.
+Derrick Brown (born 21 November 1963) is a male English retired athlete who specialised in the long jump.
 His career best jump was 8.00 metres, and his best international result was a fifth place at the 1986 Commonwealth Games.

-Career
+Biography

 As a junior athlete, Brown had a personal best jump of 7.54 metres, achieved in June 1982 in Hull.
-The next year, he won his first medals in senior competitions, with a bronze medal at the Amateur Athletics Association (AAA) Championships, behind guest jumper Mike Conley, Sr. and Fred Salle, and a gold medal at the UK Championships.
-UK Championship gold medals followed in 1984, 1986 and 1988.
-At the AAA Indoor Championships, he won a gold medal in 1984 and silver medals in 1985 and 1987, and at the AAA Championships, he won silver in 1985 and gold in 1986.
+The next year, he won his first medals in senior competitions, with a bronze medal at the AAA Championships, behind Mike Conley, Sr. and Fred Salle.

+He won the gold medal at the UK Athletics Championships on four occasions in 1983, 1984, 1986 and 1988 and at the AAA Indoor Championships, he won a gold medal in 1984 and silver medals in 1985 and 1987.
+He was also the AAA Champion at the 1986 AAA Championships.

 Internationally, he competed for England at the 1986 Commonwealth Games, where he finished fifth with a jump of 7.65 metres.in Edinburgh, Scotland.
 His career best jump was 8.00 metres, achieved in July 1985 in Viareggio.
 He did have one wind-assisted 8.12 result from June 1986 in Loughborough.